 The Securities are based on and backed by a pool of mortgage loans (the "Mortgages") described below.
-The Issuer has represented that the Mortgages are adjustable rate mortgages ("ARM") insured by the Federal Housing Administration ("FHA") or guaranteed by the Department of Veterans Affairs ("VA").
+The Issuer has represented that the Mortgages are single-family, growing equity mortgages ("GEM") insured by the Federal Housing Administration ("FHA") or guaranteed by the Department of Veterans Affairs ("VA").
 The term "mortgage," as used herein, includes both a note and the mortgage or deed of trust by which it is secured.